 The term “harassment,” as used in Paragraph 1 of this Policy, refers to verbal, physical, graphic or written conduct that has the purpose or effect of creating a hostile or intimidating environment; i.e., conduct which is sufficiently severe, pervasive, or persistent that it interferes significantly with an individual’s employment, education, or living conditions.
 The conduct alleged to constitute harassment under this Policy will be evaluated from the perspective of a reasonable person similarly situated to the complainant and considering all of the facts and circumstances.
 Harassment must be distinguished from behavior which, even though unpleasant or disconcerting, is appropriate to the carrying out of instructional, advisory, or supervisory responsibilities.
 Instructional responsibilities, in particular, require appropriate latitude for pedagogical decisions concerning the topics discussed and methods used to draw students into discussion and full participation.

-Members of the University community and others who believe they have been harassed in violation of this Policy by University employees or students, or by contractors or vendors serving the University, may contact the Director of Institutional Equity and Internal Investigations.
-Formal complaints must be filed with the Director of Institutional Equity and Internal Investigations within 45 calendar days following the occurrence of the act, incident, conduct, or pattern of conduct constituting the alleged violation.
+Members of the University community and others who believe they have been harassed in violation of this Policy by University employees or students, or by contractors or vendors serving the University, may contact Employee Relations & Affirmative Action.
+Formal complaints must be filed in Employee Relations & Affirmative Action within 300 calendar days following the occurrence of the act, incident, conduct, or pattern of conduct constituting the alleged violation.
 Such complaints will be processed under the “Ball State University Equal Opportunity and Affirmative Action Complaint Investigation Procedure and Appeal Process.”
-A copy of this document may be obtained by contacting the Director of Institutional Equity and Internal Investigations.
-Complaints involving students may instead be filed in the Division of Student Affairs and Enrollment Services, for handling under the procedures set forth in the Student Code.
+A copy of this document may be obtained by contacting the Employee Relations & Affirmative Action.
+Complaints involving students may instead be filed in the Division of Student Affairs, for handling under the procedures set forth in the Student Code.

-Any University employee who becomes aware of conduct by another University employee, student, vendor or contractor which the employee reasonably believes constitutes harassment under this Policy shall report the conduct immediately to the Director of Institutional Equity and Internal Investigations; or, if the harassment involves students, the conduct may instead be reported to the Division of Student Affairs and Enrollment Services.
+Any University employee who becomes aware of conduct by another University employee, student, vendor or contractor which the employee reasonably believes constitutes harassment under this Policy shall report the conduct immediately to Employee Relations & Affirmative Action; or, if the harassment involves students, the conduct may instead be reported to the Division of Student Affairs.
 To knowingly file a false or malicious complaint or report of harassment is a violation of this policy.